yhoungdev/obiabo/src/content/notes/hermits-dream-lagos-noise.md

 I get overexcited when I take cappuccino or Latte, so I take them sometimes but not always.

 I’ve done many things for education and fun.
 I tried running a Bitcoin node on a beat up Raspberry Pi 4 running Umbrel OS, with a 500GB HDD slow to write and a crappy Glo network.
 In my teenage years, I used to mod .jar apps.
 Some years back, I visited the dark web to solve CAPTCHAs.
 I’ve been a fan of the Onion routing network for a long time.
 I once tried running a relay.
-I also visited the dark web with a dedicated Linux distro called Tails OS.
+I also visited the dark web with a dedicated Linux distro called <a target="_blank" href="https://tails.net/" style="color:#f94e19;">Tails OS</a>.

 2025 has been one of the craziest years of my two decades plus of living on this beautiful earth God created, but thank God Almighty for life, family, people around me, and open source.

 I live in a third world country where nothing seems to matter to the indecisive imbeciles we have as government, whose morals are banged up and who only prioritize misplaced priorities.

-I am currently listening to Dylan Owen while typing this part.
+I am currently listening to <a target="_blank" href="https://open.spotify.com/artist/3tBtdC4EFE4bNqkt7JP0Co?si=JmrgoE93QGa2OKSmrCejiw" style="color:#f94e19;">  Dylan Owen </a> while typing this part.
 I can talk about many things like I am a polymath.
 I love to learn and read, and I am thirsty for knowledge like a monk.
 Two days ago, I tried joining a book club that a pretty lady invited me to at the café after some hours of taking espresso.
 There are many beautiful minds there, but I’m not sure I’ll join them next time.
 Let’s see how it goes.

 You want to talk We can talk about Linux, operating systems, and open source.
 Please don’t call me for equity without monetary compensation at the moment, because it would be a total debacle for my financial status right now.